Damien-Garcia-Bioinformatics/protein-design/README.md

 Master's degree project aiming to design protein sequences folds using the "Protein Block" approach.

 ## About the project
+We aim to make the design of new sequences based on structural constraints easier by making Protein Blocks based sequence design available for all profiles, be it bioinformaticians that seek an additional tool to a pipeline or biologists and biochemists intereested in exploring ideas on their own before setting up bigger projects.

+The Protein Blocks philosophy is simple : a 3D structure can be summed up into fragments, that happens to be immuable between all the structures reavealed to this day.
+These fragments describe 5 amino acids at a time, and by reading the sequence, these structural fragments can be predicted.
+A certain sequence possesses a certain Protein Blocks profiles, and such profiles are comparable.
+Approaches of sequence alignments have been demonstrated to bear good results, which is less computational-heavy than a 3D structure generation and superposition.

+With our app, you can list a number of constraints for sequence generation, and upon a few cycles of mutation of the "best" sequences, you will get a set of new sequences corresponding to the structure you seek.

 ## Getting started